 Your initial session and all subsequent sessions will be approximately 60 minutes in duration.
 You will complete intake forms or, if filled out prior to your initial session, review the information on the intake forms together.
 From there, you and Dr. Carew will identify specific areas of need and set goals for treatment which will be implemented into a treatment plan.

 The length of time that one receives services is specific to the individual and his or her needs.
 Treatment may require anywhere from a few visits to multiple visits over a period of time.
 Duration of involvement is dependent on factors such as the severity/frequency of a client's concerns, client motivation and willingness to be actively involved in treatment, and progress towards treatment goals.

 Psychologists are bound by state law to protect the privacy of patients and are expected to uphold the ethical expectations of the New Jersey Board of Psychological Examiners.
 Clients have a right to file complaints to the state board if they believe confidentiality is breached, or another violation has occurred.
 The exception to this is if a psychologist has a strong reason to believe their patient poses an imminent risk of danger to him or herself, or is at risk of harming a specific individual(s).

 What insurance plans are accepted?

-Dr. Carew is in network with Blue Cross Blue Shield and United Healthcare plans.
+Dr. Carew is in network with commercial Horizon Blue Cross Blue Shield, United Healthcare, and Aetna plans.

 Is Medicaid accepted?